hyperledger-archives/composer/packages/composer-website/jekylldocs/overview/overview.md

 The {{site.data.conrefs.composer_full}} programming model is based on defining and deploying a Business Network Definition, which contains a data model that defines the name and structure of assets, participants and transactions in the business network.
-The business network also specifies *transaction processor functions* (written in ES5 Javascript) that are automatically run on a Hyperledger Fabric when transactions are submitted by clients.
+The business network also specifies *transaction processor functions* (written in ES5 JavaScript) that are automatically run on a Hyperledger Fabric when transactions are submitted by clients.

-{{site.data.conrefs.composer_full}} defines [Javascript APIs](https://fabric-composer.github.io/jsdoc/index.html)to submit transactions and to create, retrieve, update and delete assets within asset registries.
+{{site.data.conrefs.composer_full}} defines [JavaScript APIs](https://hyperledger.github.io/composer/jsdoc/index.html)to submit transactions and to create, retrieve, update and delete assets within asset registries.

 ### Roles, Responsibilities and Tasks